PDF here: RM14 – Final Classification Read more →

 Based upon the legendary Paris – Roubaix and Ronde van Vlaanderen spring classic races of Northern Europe Rutland – Melton is essentially a place to place race between the nearby towns of Oakham in Rutland and Melton Mowbray in East Leicestershire.

-Since 2014 Junior riders also had the chance to also participate in their own Junior CiCLE Classic, and in 2017 for the first time, they will be able to ‘savour’ the delights of ‘Somerberg’ as their race takes place earlier in the day on Sunday 4th ahead of the 2nd Women’s CiCLE staged for the first time in 2016.(See Women’s page for details.)
+Since 2014 Junior riders also had the chance to also participate in their own Junior CiCLE Classic, and in 2017 for the first time, they were able to ‘savour’ the delights of ‘Somerberg’ as their race took place earlier in the day and alongside the 2nd Women’s CiCLE which staged for the first time in 2016.(See Women’s page for details.)
+Both the latter races will take place in the same manner in 2018.

 With the 2012 edition being long remembered by all those who took part; worked on it; or saw it from the roadside for its horrendous weather conditions, the worst that can be remembered for a British race, 2013 restored faith in British weather being dry in April with Ian Wilkinson of UK Youth winning his record breaking second CiCLE Classic and in 2014 the event took on an even greater characteristic.
 In 2014, it was the turn of the youngest ever winner Tom Moses from Rapha-Condor-JLT to take 1st place on the podium.
 Current champion is Steel Von Hoff (2015.)